 Apparently he was feeling lucky.
 While I installed the canopy at the tabernacle, João set up camp back at the steering bench.
 There were plenty of little fish left over from the night before and he used these to bait his hooks.
 Happily chattering away to himself, he put out four lines around the jangada.
 Two of these he tied to the espeque posts, one starboard and one port, and the other two were secured to each side of the tabernacle beam, right next to where I sat.
 Suffice it to say, I really hoped the Big Fish would strike one of the lines by the bench.

 Once the lines were set, João maintained a slow circuit around the jangada to check each one.
 On approaching a line he would grab it first to see if a fish had taken the hook.
-“Nada . . .”
+“Nada. . .”
 He would then jig the line while softly calling out: “Here, big fish.” — “Take the line, big fish.” — “Come on fishy, fishy,” and so on.
 After several fruitless minutes he would drop the line and move to the next one.
-Rarely did he pull up a line to check on the bait.
+Rarely did he bring in a line to check on the bait.
 He preferred to let them sit.
 Like some of our conservative presidents, João believed in a more laissez-faire approach to fishing.
 You might even call it supply-side fishing: lower the bait and pray for a hit.
 (Funny, but it wasn’t working for him either.)
 While he went about his business, I sat under the awning and did my best to avoid the sun.

 Next chapter: The Ship